-Omoide Yokocho is one of the most famous areas of old-fashion back alleys in all of Japan.
-You'll find plenty of tourists there, as well as business men and women converging into the ramshackle zone of cheap bars and eateries before heading back to their homes late at night.
-This is definitely an interesting area to explore!
-Here is more on Omoide Yokocho.
+Omoide Yokocho is one of the most famous areas of old-fashion back alleys (yokocho alleys) in all of Japan.
+You'll find plenty of tourists there, as well as businessmen and women converging into the ramshackle zone of cheap bars and eateries before heading back to their homes late at night.
+At least exploring a little this area should be on your top list of things to do in Shinjuku.

 It has a lot of the run-down qualities we love about the yokocho alleys and more.
 There are some public toilets in the district but don't expect everyone to use them.
 The place is infamously called "piss alley".
 Seen in a certain light, it adds to the gritty authenticity of the area.